CadQuery/cadquery-plugins/plugins/apply_to_each_face/README.md

 ```
 pip install -e "git+https://github.com/CadQuery/cadquery-plugins.git#egg=apply_to_each_face&subdirectory=plugins/apply_to_each_face"
 ```
-You can also clone the repository of the plugin and run in the repository the following command :
+You can also clone the repository of the plugin and run in the repository the following command:
 ```
 python setup.py install
 ```